You are here

-Museum educators bring natural history presentations into your classroom or at our Museum classroom or Museum Garden.
-All programs align with New Mexico education standards and we customize the program to fit your grade-level and curriculum.
-These programs are available within 4-to-6 weeks of request and based-on museum educator availability.
-There is a $20.00 fee per classroom activity for Outreach.
-Outreach Classes are limited to 20 students.
+Museum educators bring hands-on and engaging natural history programs into your classroom or at our Museum classroom or Museum Garden.
+All programs align with New Mexico state science standards and we customize the program to fit your grade-level and curriculum.
+These programs are available within 4-to-6 weeks of request and are subject to Museum educator availability.
+There is a $20.00 fee per classroom program.
 Garden Classes at the Kiwanis Learning Garden have fee of $5 per student with 1 adult per 6 students.

-Students have a chance to look for clues to help identify mixed up rock samples, and then use their new skills to help discover the source of a mystery sample.
+Students look for clues to help identify mixed up rock samples and then use their new skill to discover the source of a mystery geological sample.

 What goes into making a rock?
-This program explores the difference between rocks and minerals using “recipes” with different mineral ingredients to make rocks.
+Explore the difference between rocks and minerals using “recipes” with different mineral ingredients which make up rocks.

 Garden at the Museum

 Discover Soil – February and November

 Sink your hands into soil to learn about its amazing function on our planet.
 Explore our ‘Worm Farm,’ conduct ‘Soil Tests’ you can take back to your playground, process with ‘Life in Soil Art,’ think through the ‘Soil is a Filter’ experiment.

 Seeds hold the future of a plant inside.
 By creating ‘Seed Balls’ and ‘Newspaper Pots,’ students learn ways to start a new plant’s life.
 By ‘Planting Cool or Warm Season Seeds to Take Home’ we learn about different plants’ needs.
 ‘Flowers are Seed Factories’ explains germination.
 Process and expand through ‘Seed Art.’